bfollek/funcy/README.md

 ## Todo

-* Test and fix edge cases - is there reasonable behavior when the slice is empty?
 * Implement `Sum` on top of `Reduce`.
 That's probably a chance to use a `constraint`, to make sure the slice elements are addable with `+`.